MagnusThome/RejsaRubberTrac/README.md

 # RejsaRubberTrac

-A CPU board with a bluetooth BLE transmitter + IR multi point temperature sensor + laser based distance sensor.
+A small cpu/bluetooth board + a 16 measure zones temperature sensor + a distance sensor.

-*__Intended to track/view/logg tire temperatures on race- or trackday cars.__*
+*__Intended to track/view/logg tire temperatures on race- and trackday cars.__*

+For around 100EUR per wheel you can build your own and log your driving.
+You'll then easily see if you are overheating the shoulder on one wheel in some particular corner, if one of the rear tires stays a bit too cold or if you need to adjust camber.
+And many more things about both how you attack a course and how your car is setup.

-Temperatures are measured at sixteen different points over each tire's full width.
+- Temperatures are measured at sixteen different points over each tire's full width.

-A distance sensor is also included for tracking/logging suspension movements.
+- A distance sensor is also included for tracking/logging suspension movements.

-All data is available over Bluetooth Low Energy BLE.
+- All data is available over Bluetooth Low Energy BLE.

-Current code is for Adafruit's Bluefruit nRF52832 board.
+- Current code is for Adafruit's Bluefruit nRF52832 board.

 # Parts
 <img align="right" width="231" src="images/partsizes.jpg">